informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 For this purpose, Quint offers `const` declarations.
 You can see one of them in the commented out section of the code above.
 You may be wondering, what is the difference between `const` and `pure val`.
-They mean to express the same
-concept: A value that stays the same for all computations.
-However, they differ in the time when they are bound to a value:
+Both declare a value that stays the same throughout the execution of a computation, but the time at which they are bound to values differs:

  - The `pure val` values are immediately defined via an expression in the right-hand side.